-How to exclude files, folders and drives from backups in Spectrum Protect
+How to exclude files, folders and drives from backups in Storage Protect

-The HFS Spectrum Protect package comes with a set of default exclusions coded in the Spectrum Protect configuration file.
+The HFS Storage Protect package comes with a set of default exclusions coded in the Storage Protect configuration file.
 While these default exclusions should not generally be modified or removed, they can be added to.

 To provide you with the best advice, please select the type of exclude rule that you need from the following list: